zeitkunst/quill_utils/README.rst

 This was done quickly and does not have as much error checking as there should be.

-The script doesn't currently deal with earlier Quill formats, nor does it change the color of the pen.
+The script doesn't currently deal with earlier Quill formats.

 The script doesn't deal with line art.